JmeiDing/TDSC2023/README.md

 # TDSC2023
-This repo is a python implementation of user abnormal behavior detection using graph neural networks.
+This repo is a python implementation of behavioral anomaly detection using graph neural networks.

 ## Requirements
 ### Required Packages